uc-cdis/cloud-automation/CSOC_Documentation.md

 `gen3 workon csoc <commons_name>`

 A VPC peering connection is used for the communication between the admin VM in the CSOC and the associated data common VPCs.
-1. A VPC peering request is made when the data commons VPC is spun up (appropriate routes from the data commons VPC to the CSOC VPC via the VPC peering connection  are created in the data commons route tables).`Please note that the “gen3 tfapply” fails when you first run it for the VPC.
-CSOC admin needs to accept the peering and and then run `gen3 tfplan` and `gen3 tfapply` again.`
+1. A VPC peering request is made when the data commons VPC is spun up (appropriate routes from the data commons VPC to the CSOC VPC via the VPC peering connection  are created in the data commons route tables).
+Please note that the `gen3 tfapply` fails when you first run it for the VPC.
+CSOC admin needs to accept the peering and then run `gen3 tfplan` and `gen3 tfapply` again.

 2. VPC peeing acceptance can be done manually or via the script as follows:
 *  Automatic process: We need to login to the csoc_admin VM and run the following command: